dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the method to understand the categorical data using pie chart and bar chart.
+This topic explains the method to understand the categorical data using the pie chart and bar chart.
 <!-- more -->

 ## Data ingestion